nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     **Evaluation:**

     The current implementation is preferred as it gives the user a clear and concise summary of the week's attendances, which is in line with the intention and design of the feature.
-If the user wants to know the reason of absence, they can use the `ViewCommand`.
+If the user wants to know the reason of absence, they could use the `ViewCommand`.

 ### Mark attendance feature